CoralCoralCoralCoral/documentation/manual/User Manual.md

 See [Docker Buildx Secrets](https://docs.docker.com/reference/cli/docker/buildx/build/#secret) docs if you have any issues.

-You can then run the Images indiviually, ensuring you start the RabbitMQ instance first.
+You can then run the Images indiviually, ensuring you start the RabbitMQ instance first, wait 30 seconds - 1 minute for the Rabbit image to fuly start up, the other parts of the app require Rabbit is functional to successfully start.
+If you are not sure, open Docker Desktop and click on the RabbitMQ container, if the logs are still moving then wait for them to stop.
 ```bash
 docker run --detach --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management
 ```